Sonoran-Software/Sonoran-Store-Docs/dashcam/README.md

 3. Test manual and automatic [Recording](recording.md) in an eligible vehicle.
 4. Open the finalized record and test [Playback and Evidence](playback.md).

+Building an integration?
+See the [Developer API](developer-api.md) for supported exports and lifecycle events.

 For help, see [Troubleshooting](troubleshooting.md) or contact [Sonoran Software support](https://support.sonoransoftware.com/).